-- We have treated the predicates as subject to quantification, like variables or constants. - ► Reserve 'V', 'W', 'X', 'Y', and 'Z' as predicate variables. - A language which allows quantification over predicate places is called a second-order language. - A system of logic which uses a second-order language is called second-order logic. - ► We'll call our logic S. - Second-Order logic is controversial.
+- In the prior slide, I treated the predicate 'R' as subject to quantification, like a singular term.

+- A language which allows quantification over predicate places is called a secondorder language.

+- A system of logic which uses a second-order language is called second-order logic.

+- We'll call our logic S.

+- Second-Order logic is controversial.

+- Let's look at it first.

+- Then we can talk about the controversy.